Map Drawing Guide

 When drawing maps, let your imagination take over.

-Planning, drawing some sketches first, and testing colors are the key to success.
+Planning, drawing some sketches first, and testing colors are the keys to success.

-Once you tested and sketched your map, you can go for the final drawing with confidence.
+Once you've tested and sketched your map, you can go for the final drawing with confidence.

 Where to go next?